Forms representing forms and linear spaces on hypersurfaces: Homogenising the approximations

 be a multidimensional exponential sum over $\F B $.
 Then we have

 where $H(\ba, \bm{\eta}; X)$ is defined as

-\end{lem} The important thing to notice here is that $H(\ba,\bm{\eta}; P)$ is nothing but the usual exponential sum $T(\ba, P)$ with a linear twist characterised by the parameter $\bm{\eta} \in [0,1)^{n}$.
+\end{lem} The important fact to notice here is that $H(\ba,\bm{\eta}; P)$ is just the usual exponential sum $T(\ba, P)$ with a linear twist characterised by the parameter $\bm{\eta} \in [0,1)^{n}$.
 Thus its behaviour will not essentially differ from that of the usual exponential sum, and the two can be regarded as roughly the same object.
 This means that Lemma \ref{CH'} enables us to treat exponential sums over rather more general convex sets than standard rectangular boxes.

 \begin{pf} By the orthogonality relations, one has